 Vishing is the combination of ‘voice’ and ‘phishing’, and you can expect these attacks to be made primarily over an internet telephone service (VoIP).
 A common tactic used over the phone would be to masquerade as a support technician requesting potential login details to ‘help’ the victim make alterations to their account or device.
 Commonly unsuspected users will provide details required by the attacker such as login information to have a fictitious issue resolved, leaving the attacker with potential access information into an organisation.

-Mitigation of this type of attack can be achieved through End User Awareness, where employees are briefed through Cyber Awareness Training on the dangers of Vishing attempts and become more diligent when sharing information over the phone.
+Mitigation of this type of attack can be achieved through End User Awareness, where employees are briefed through cyber awareness training on the dangers of vishing attempts and become more diligent when sharing information over the phone.

-Phishing attempts over SMS are also known as Smishing.
+Phishing attempts over SMS are also known as smishing.
 This is when the attacker uses the identity of a well-known organisation such as the National Health-Care Service (NHS), that has some form of relevance to the victim.
 They may be likely to use this organisation, especially during a time of a healthcare pandemic like COVID-19.
 They are making the victim more likely to click the link on the SMS.
-Once the victim receives the SMS, if they click the on the link, they may also be directed to a landing page that tricks them into revealing personal data such as their NHS number.
+Once the victim receives the SMS, if they click on the link, they may also be directed to a landing page that tricks them into revealing personal data such as their NHS number.

-Mitigation of Smishing can also be achieved through End User Awareness, by training users to ignore SMS messages from Smishermen and show due care when receiving any requests for information via SMS.
+Mitigation of smishing can also be achieved through end-user awareness, by training users to ignore SMS messages from smishermen and show due care when receiving any requests for information via SMS.

-Generally Cyber Criminal(s) will launch a mass email phishing campaign to a targeted group of people within an organisation, within this email will include a malicious link or attachment, an enticing email subject, and a credible sender email address.
+Generally, cybercriminals will launch a mass email phishing campaign to a targeted group of people within an organisation, within this email will include a malicious link or attachment, an enticing email subject, and a credible sender email address.
 Consider this to be ‘casting the net’ and the emails to be the ‘bait’ for unsuspecting users to click through.
 This poses a significant risk on businesses as with the correct ‘bait’ confidential information can be exfiltrated through cooperation with the attacker.
 Other risks involved could be a potential DoS (denial of service) from a malware-ridden attachment, or even have data held at ransom by deploying some ransomware through said attachment.
-The level of damage from a phishing attack can vary dependant upon the attackers’ incentive behind the attack.
+The level of damage from a phishing attack can vary depending upon the attackers’ incentive behind the attack.